The SALSA MLPA Probemix P225 PTEN is an in vitro diagnostic (IVD)1

 ) is a tumour suppressor gene that is mutated in a large number of cancers at high frequency.
 Defects in the PTEN

-gene are the main cause of PTEN Hamartoma Tumour Syndrome (PHTS), which is a dominantly inherited cancer predisposition syndrome.
-PHTS is a spectrum of disorders characterized by multiple hamartomas in several areas of the body.
+gene are the main cause of PTEN Hamartoma Tumour Syndrome (PHTS), which is a dominantly inherited cancer predisposition syndrome, characterized by multiple hamartomas in several areas of the body.
 PHTS includes Cowden syndrome (CS), Bannayan-Riley-Ruvalcaba syndrome (BRRS), PTEN

 pathogenic variant is similar to patients with CS.

 is selectively lost in sporadic colon cancer (Poliseno et al. 2010).
-Specific PTENP1
+A specific PTENP1

-copy number detection is of a great importance in cancer research, however the clinical validity of this gene is not yet fully established.
+copy number detection is of great importance in cancer research, however, the clinical validity of this gene is not yet fully established.

-The P225-E1 PTEN probemix contains 49 MLPA probes with amplification products between 130 and 496 nt.
-It contains 22 probes for the PTEN
+The SALSA MLPA Probemix P225-E1 PTEN contains 49 MLPA probes with amplification products between 130 and 496 nucleotides (nt).
+This includes 22 probes for the PTEN

 gene, at least one probe per exon,

 .
-In addition, 15 reference probes are included in this probemix.
-The identity of the genes detected by the reference probes is available in Table 2c and online (www.mlpa.com
+In addition, 15 reference probes are included that detect autosomal chromosomal locations.
+Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mrcholland.com

 This probemix contains nine quality control fragments generating amplification products between 64 and 105 nt: four DNA Quantity fragments (Q-fragments), two DNA Denaturation fragments (D-fragments), one Benchmark fragment, and one chromosome X and one chromosome Y-specific fragment.
 More information on how to interpret observations on these control fragments can be found in the MLPA General Protocol and online at www.mrcholland.com